nick22d/nick22d/README.md

-### Hi there 👋, my name is Nikolaos
+### Hi there 👋, my name is Nicholas
-I design secure architecture and write infrastructure as code for environments hosted in the AWS cloud.
+I design, build and manage secure infrastructure.

 ## Skills:
 - AWS